DerGamer009/PlayerDataSync/README.md

 The resulting jar can be found in `target/`.

+The build process uses the Maven Shade plugin to bundle required dependencies (such as bStats) directly into the final jar, so no additional libraries need to be installed on the server.

 ## Configuration

 `config.yml` contains the database connection settings and options to control which